 In short: no, it doesn’t, at least not to any noticeable degree.

 The video above shows what kind of performance you can expect from an RX 5700 XT when it’s installed in a PCIe 3.0 x16 slot and how it compares to when that same GPU is installed in a PCIe 4.0 x16 one.
-And, as you can tell, there is hardly any discernible difference to speak of.
+As you can tell, there is hardly any discernible difference to speak of.

-With that in mind, there’s obviously no need to go out of your way to get a PCIe 4.0-compatible graphics card, CPU, and motherboard if you want better in-game performance, as modern graphics currently have no use for the kind of bandwidth that PCIe 4.0 offers.
+With that in mind, there’s obviously no need to go out of your way to get a PCIe 4.0-compatible graphics card, CPU and motherboard if you want better in-game performance, as modern graphics currently have no use for the kind of bandwidth that PCIe 4.0 offers.

 Now, when it comes to SSDs, it’s pretty much the same story – PCIe 4.0 does offer an advantage when it comes to gaming as it improves load times, but the difference is so small that you’d never really notice it.
 The same goes for everyday computer use.

-However, PCIe 4.0 can actually offer a palpable boost if we’re talking about high-performance NVMe SSDs, as the extra bandwidth would obviously allow the SSD to read and write large volumes of data in a shorter period of time.
+However, PCIe 4.0 can offer a palpable boost if we’re talking about high-performance NVMe SSDs, as the extra bandwidth would obviously allow the SSD to read and write large volumes of data in a shorter period of time.
 But of course, this isn’t something you need to concern yourself with if you’re building a gaming PC rather than a workstation.